 For more information on research techniques and resources, see the section on researching employers.

-You must thoroughly and accurately enter your class schedule into the Symplicity system for every day that you are requesting an interview beginning Monday, August 6, 2018, so that the Symplicity system will not schedule your interviews at times when you are in class.
+You must thoroughly and accurately enter your personal and class conflicts into the Symplicity system for every day that you are requesting an interview beginning Monday, August 2, 2021, so that the Symplicity system will not schedule your interviews at times when you are in class.
+Please note that you should not enter your class conflicts except for interview dates that fall after your classes begin.

 Interviews are generally scheduled from 9:00 a.m. to 5:00 p.m., Monday through Friday, with a noon to 1:00 p.m. lunch break.
 A few employers may request half-day schedules.
 Interviews are generally 20 or 30 minutes long, though some may be longer, depending upon the employer's preference.

-Your personal interview schedule will be available for viewing online by Monday, July 30, 2018.
-Hard copies of interview schedules will not be distributed; you must view your schedule online, and are responsible for knowing your schedule!
+Your personal interview schedule will be available for viewing online by Tuesday, July 20, 2021.
+On this date, you will be able to log-in to Symplicity and view which employers have invited you to interview.
+You will thn have to select a tim slot on the interview day.
+You are responsible for knowing your own schedule!
 If you do not show for an interview, you may risk forfeiting all of your interviews.
 Please note that interview schedules are subject to change up to 24 hours before the interview date.
-You are responsible for checking your interview schedule on Symplicity.
+You are responsible for checking your interview schedule in Symplicity.

 If you are selected for an interview with a Joint OCI employer, you will be notified by the employer, the CSO or another law school's career services staff (if another school is hosting).